yt-project/libyt/doc/SetFieldsInformation.md

 ## yt_field
 - `const char* field_name` (Default=`NULL`)
   - Usage: Field name.
 Please set the field name that matches your field information in [`frontend`](./SetYTParameter.md#yt_param_yt), because `libyt` borrows the frontend's `class XXXFieldInfo`.
-  > :warning: Please make sure the lifetime of `field_name` covers the whole in situ analysis process. `libyt` only borrows this name and does not make a copy.
+  > :pencil2: Please make sure the lifetime of `field_name` covers the whole in situ analysis process. `libyt` only borrows this name and does not make a copy.
 - `const char* field_type` (Default=`"cell-centered"`)
   - Usage: Define type of the field.
   - Valid Value:
     - `"cell-centered"`: Cell-centered data.
     - `"face-centered"`: Face-centered data.
 For more details, see [Face-Centered Field](./FaceCenteredField.md#face-centered-field).
     - `"derived_func"`: Derived field data.
 When you want your simulation code to generate or convert existing data for `yt`, set to this.
 See [Derived Field](./DerivedField.md#derived-field) on how to set them.
-  > :warning: Please make sure the lifetime of `field_type` covers the whole in situ analysis process. `libyt` does not make a copy.
+  > :pencil2: Please make sure the lifetime of `field_type` covers the whole in situ analysis process. `libyt` does not make a copy.
 - `short field_ghost_cell[6]` (Default=`0`)
   - Usage: Number of ghost cell to be ignored at the beginning and the end of each dimension.
 This is in the point of view of the data array. <br>
     `field_ghost_cell[0]`: Number of ghost cell to be ignored at the beginning of 0-dim of the data.<br>